upatel47/git-for-devops/Readme.md

-#this is a comment
+#this is a comment:
-comment:

 adding token for pushing code
+Pull request